In 2021, 807 children were screened at 3 elementary schools in Burnet county.

 On Screening Day, students who have obtained consent from their parents or legal guardians for dental treatment are screened by a volunteer dentist.
 They receive a ‘dental report card’ that explains what areas of concern the dentist found and what preventive treatment the child will receive.

 On Treatment Day, students are called by class to the treatment room.
-Here they meet their licensed hygienist and receive a preventive dental cleaning, necessary dental sealants, and an application of fluoride varnish.
+Here they meet their hygienist and receive a preventive dental cleaning, necessary dental sealants, and an application of fluoride varnish.
 The combination of these procedures helps to prevent decay.
 The ‘treatment completed’ form is then sent home to let parents know what care was provided to their child.

 FOLLOW UP CARE

-Elementary schools with at least 55% of their students on a free/reduced lunch program are eligible for the SMART Smiles Program.
+Elementary and middle schools with at least 55% of their students on a free/reduced lunch program are eligible for the SMART Smiles Program.
 Schools districts interested in the program must also raise local community support (financial and volunteer).

 The duration of the program is 3 days.
 Consent forms are first sent home with students.
 Then a screening exam is scheduled to determine areas of concern followed by treatment a week later.